Orest28/floor-layout/README.md

 ### Requests (Post)

-To send new data, use the following requests.
+To send new data, use the following requests, Using this url
-Use this url
 ```
 http://localhost:8080/api/rooms/validateRoom
 ```